YuzhuoMa97/SPAGxECCT/README.md

 Current version is 0.0.1.
 For older version and version update information, plesase refer to OldVersions.

 Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you meet any problem.
 Suggestions or comments are also welcome.
+# SPAGxECCT introduction
+SPAGxE</CCT> is a unified approach to large-scale genome-wide gene-environment interaction analysis.

 ## Reference
 See **A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits** (to be updated) for more details about SPAGxECCT.